NLnetLabs/cascade/doc/manual/source/quick-start.rst

 the settings relating to daemonization.

-.. important:: The machine running Cascade needs access to all nameservers of all zones and parent zones as well as zone transfer (AXFR) access to the primary nameserver of all zones.
+.. important:: The machine running Cascade needs access to all nameservers of all zones and parent zones as well as authorized transfer (AXFR) access to the primary nameserver of all zones.

 Configuring Cascade